z00b/KiwiTester/README.md

 KiwiTester
 ==========

-Sample Xcode project using Kiwi for testing
+Sample Xcode project using Kiwi for testing.